 - String instruments– these are in several sizes.
 Their size does not affect the notes or finger positions in any way.
 It only makes the instrument easy to handle depending on one’s arm length.
 Therefore, if you choose a string instrument, take your baby to a rental place to get the right arm size and the appropriate instrument.
-Buying a string instrument from the Internet is usually a waste of money because you can not be sure if it is what your little one can use with ease.
+There are plenty of violin brands and designs to choose from but the best violin is one that will be a comfortable fit to your young ones.

 However, some children may start with a piccolo before progressing to a flute.
 That is because a piccolo is half the size of the pipe.

 - Nine years and beyond

 These can play almost anything.
 They can also join a band at school.